AtharvaJadhav/DataMiningAssignment-Apache-Beam-Data-Engineering/README.md

 ## Assignment 3: Apache Beam in Colab

-## Objective: Showcase the capabilities of Apache Beam in a Colab notebook.
+**Objective**: Showcase the capabilities of Apache Beam in a Colab notebook.

 ## Tasks:
 - Demonstrate features like composite transform, pipeline IO, triggers, windowing, and ParDo.